My plan was to use Google Docs exclusively for two weeks. I wanted to test it as a Microsoft Word alternative.

 My other problem with Google Docs was proofing.
 That’s the business of rereading your words to find and correct mistakes or improve the text.

-At first I struggled to find why my proofing was so bad.
+At first, I struggled to find why my proofing was so bad.
 Then it hit me.
-Text in Google Docs extends across the entire width of the screen – while Word text is restricted to relatively narrow columns.
+Text extends across the entire width of the screen.
+With Microsoft Word, the text is restricted to relatively narrow columns.
 Proofing is harder with wider text columns.

 There may be ways to work around these problems, but I need to get on and earn a crust, so earlier today I went back to Microsoft Word – a better experience.